corychun/membership-agent/README.md

 Notes

-- Payment is mocked (no Stripe yet)
-- /admin/init is required before use
+- NOWPayments webhook path: /webhooks/nowpayments
+- /payments/mock-checkout is kept only for backward compatibility
+- /webhooks/mock-payment is kept only for local testing
 - Swagger UI is the easiest way to test
-- Ready for Stripe integration